phatshambler/yeoman-generator-laravel/readme.md

 # Laravel generator

-Yeoman generator for laravel application
+Custom yeoman generator for laravel4 application

 ## Installation

+Note: Clone this in your global node_modules (if you want it global).

-`git clone git://github.com/Folkloreatelier/yeoman-generator-laravel.git`
+`git clone git://github.com/phatshambler/yeoman-generator-laravel.git`

 `cd yeoman-generator-laravel`